tedthetrumpet/jsvdw/blog/2025-04-03-re-envisioning_htm.md

+---
-Re-envisioning 'How Two Minds'
+title: Re-envisioning 'How Two Minds'
+date: 2025-04-03
+tags:
+  - news
+  - rcs
+  - jazz

+---
-One of the earliest compositions of mine that I have documented on this site is 'How Two Minds Can Know One Thing.
+One of the earliest compositions of mine that I have documented on this site is [How Two Minds Can Know One Thing](/catalog/contemporary/wominds).

 I wrote this the year after I finished my LLCM at Napier University.
 In retrospect I can see that, by taking on the writing of a three-movement piece for chamber orchestra, I was cementing my ambition to move beyond being a jazz trumpet player and arranger, in order to position myself as someone who was also a 'composer' of 'contemporary classical' music.
 In that sense, it was succesful: I even managed to get a Scottish Arts Council funding for the work.